s3664099/Computer_Spy_Games/README.md

 is much, much more complicated.
 You could say this is like a Ceaser Cypher, though it does a bit more than that such as switching the letters around.

+**Rendezvous**: This game seems to be a really basic style of adventure game.
+Basically you are in a town and have to perform a number of tasks before the last flight leaves.
+This includes finding a password, a key, and arranging a meeting time for your agent all the while avoiding the enemy agent.
+Initially there is only a single word parser, but I made some modifications to add a multi word one.
+Also, I added some extra commands including displaying valid commands, the locations, and also the ability to quit the game.

 ## Updates
 **20 March 2024**
 Created the initial folder to hold the contents on the game and configured the loader program.